kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ## Day 4: Kogumotori-oji to Koguchi

-Today we woke up to a gut punch before coffee.
+We woke up to a gut punch before coffee.
 My wife's and my knees are hurting, and my back is doing a serious complaining, while today's trail is the toughest.

-First, the setting.
+ Let's orient ourselves, first with the setting.
 The 13km *Kogumotori-goe* (小雲取越) trail's first third is a gradual and continuous 470 meters climb to Hyakken-gura and scores 4 out of 5 in difficulty.
 It's harder than Day One, which was already quite taxing.
 Second, the risk: *Koguchi* (小口) has no logding available today, so we must arrive before 5pm to catch the last bus to *Shingu* (新宮), non-negotiable.
 Tanabe's website says it's a 6-8 hour trail, which sounds feasible, but we're probably leaning towards 8 hours.

 It's 7:45am and we deliberated for an hour.
 We concluded it's irresponsible to walk today with this much pain.
 The alternatives are doing a boat tour today (but I didn't come here to sit down); finding another trail (but that's frustrating given we planned _that one_ for months); my wife taking a bus to Shingu while I do the trail on my own despite the pain (but I'd feel bad for her, despite not caring that much about my discomfort); walking a third of the trail and returning, which sounds off-putting but it'd be better than nothing.
 None are satisfactory.

-### Shipping the weight
+### Shipping weight

 "If only we weren't carrying our heavy backpacks", a lightbulb pop over ours heads.
 "What if we could leave our bags here and return"?
 That would be an inconvenient 16km return after a tired day of walking.
 "What if we could ship more weight to Kyoto"?
 That's not impossible.
 We would need a container and right now we only have two backpacks.
 I ask ChatGPT for ideas, "why don't you check with the guesthouse's owner if he have a cardboard box you can use?"
 Good idea.
 He does, indeed.
 He finds on in the trash, the perfect size.